 - Page.
 A boy that becomes a page is attached to a knight, who becomes the boy's master.
 The sons of many knights and lords are sent to foster with relatives or allies, while other pages serve their own fathers.
 The page performs simple errands for the knight, who in turn begins to train the boy in vital skills, such as jousting and swordsmanship.
 Typical training involves sparring with blunted weapons and tilting at rings.

-Part of the knighting ceremony starts with the person's name and House (if he has one), then:
+One form of the knighting ceremony starts with the dubber speaking the person's name and House (if he has one).
+Then the dubber touches the subject on the right shoulder with his sword, and says:

 Types of knights